 Emergency Home Energy Assistance Program (EHEAP)

-Winter Crisis Program (WCP) is a component that was created to provide financial assistance to low-income households that are threatened with disconnection of their heating source; have already had service disconnected; need to establish new service or pay to transfer service; or have 25% or less of the fuel capacity in their tank.
+Winter Crisis Program (WCP) (Also called “Emergency HEAP”) – The Winter Crisis Program provides financial assistance to income-eligible households that are threatened with disconnection of their heating source; have already had service disconnected; need to establish new service or pay to transfer service; or in the case of bulk fuel customers, only have 25 percent or less of the tank’s fuel capacity on hand.
 The WCP program year runs from November 1 to March 31.
-OHCAC will have until April 15 to finish any incomplete or pending applications.
+OHCAC has until April 15 to finish processing incomplete or pending applications.

-Summer Crisis Program (SCP) was created to provide assistance with electric sources for customers determined eligible by the current SCP State Issued Grant agreement.
-The SCP typically runs from July 1 to August 31.
-OHCAC will have until September 15 to finish any incomplete or pending applications.
+Summer Crisis Program (SCP) – The Summer Crisis Program provides financial assistance to income-eligible households determined eligible by the current SCP State Issued Grant Agreement, Exhibit 1, Scope of Work.
+The SCP program year runs from July 1 to August 31.
+OHCAC has until September 15 to finish processing any incomplete or pending applications.